inexorabletash/jsbasic/README.md

 To Do
 -----
+* Upload the CodeMirror styles
+* Snapshot and/or link sensibly to the polyfills
-Implement DOS functionality for consoles
+* Implement DOS functionality for consoles

 Links

 -----
 [6502asm.com](http://www.6502asm.com/) - a 6502 assembler/emulator in JavaScript
 [Quite BASIC](http://www.quitebasic.com/) - a similar project aimed at teaching programming